Skip to main content

 Department of the Navy The Secretary of the Navy should: assess why reverse auctions that are conducted using existing contract vehicles have only one bidder at higher rates than reverse auctions conducted on the open market; determine what factors indicate that conducting reverse auctions is appropriate when using existing contract vehicles; and provide this information to contracting officials so that they can consider it when developing their acquisition strategies.(Recommendation 4)

-DOD agreed with this recommendation and stated that the department expected to complete actions to address it by the end of calendar year 2018.
-In August 2019, Navy officials told us that they had reviewed data on reverse auctions to determine a root cause of single bidders, and describing the factors that indicate that conducting a reverse auction are appropriate.
-However, they had not yet provided this information to contracting officials.
-Navy officials told us that they expected to leverage a proposed revision to federal acquisition regulations which discusses the option of cancelling an auction if only one offer is received.
-Navy officials stated that once the revision is finalized, they would distribute it to contracting officials and highlight GAO's finding of increased instances of having only one bidder when using existing contract vehicles and recommend contracting officers consider that in their evaluation of use of a reverse auction on an existing contract when only one bid is received.
-As of August 2023, the revision to federal acquisition regulations is still in progress and Navy officials are considering whether to provide information to contracting officials separately.
-Navy officials said they have drafted correspondence to contracting officials, but it is not yet finalized.
+DOD agreed with this recommendation.
+In August 2019, Navy officials told us that they had reviewed data on reverse auctions to determine a root cause of single bidders, and the factors that indicate that conducting a reverse auction are appropriate.
+At that time, Navy officials told us they expected to leverage a proposed revision to the Federal Acquisition Regulation (FAR) about the use of reverse auctions.
+The FAR rule effective as of August 29, 2024 discusses the option of cancelling an auction if only one offer is received.
+In September 2024, Navy officials advised contracting officials about the FAR rule and highlighted GAO's finding of increased instances of having only one bidder when using existing contract vehicles and recommended that contracting officers consider that information in their evaluation of use of a reverse auction on an existing contract.
+The FAR rule and Navy guidance should help contracting officials when determining how, when, and under what circumstances to use - or not - a reverse auction.

 Department of the Navy The Secretary of the Navy should review the agency's current guidance to assess whether it adequately addresses contracting officer responsibilities to consider the cost of any fees associated with reverse auction options they may be considering when developing their acquisition strategies, and revise its guidance as appropriate.
 (Recommendation 5)